| | | | |

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-How To Make Classic Lemon Bars
+How To Make Lemon Bars With Shortbread Crust

 Process shots 1 to 4 to make shortbread crust.